henrikhoff/WPCM/readme.txt

 * Fixed issue where scripts and css didn't register correctly.
 * Added Swedish translation of plugin

+= 1.2 =
+* Lots of different small fixes, mostly concerning css and removing old debug outputs.
+* Added uninstall script that removes plugin options and DB tables when the plugin is removed through the Wordpress plugin manager.
+* Added plugin screenshots and a better description.

 == Upgrade Notice ==

-No specific upgrade info for version 1.1.
+No specific upgrade info for version 1.2.